-Please join us for a webinar discussion where we will be speaking with Cresendo Advisors to obtain input on the findings from their Lessons Learnt Operational Resilience benchmarking study.
+In this webinar, we speak with Cresendo Advisors to obtain input on the findings from their Lessons Learnt Operational Resilience benchmarking study.

 Crescendo Advisors conducted structured interviews with a selection of risk professionals from insurance firms to understand the impact that Covid-19 has had on their firms & to assess how they responded, what they did well, what lessons they learned, & changes they anticipate as a result of the pandemic experience.

 - The impacts on insurance businesses’ operations